hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 - SimB activation diagram in  `.json` format (standard use case)
 - External simulation as any executable
 - Directory with a set of timed traces

-As soon as a simulation is loaded, the machine can be simulated and animated and the resulting trace can be saved (including timestamps).

 ## SimB Activation Diagram